edbosisto/chatgpt-textsummarisation/README.md

-# Getting Started with Create React App
+# ChatGPT - Text Summariser

+This ChatGPT Text Summariser uses the OpenAI ChatGPT API to summarise a body of text into simple, separate lines.
+- Follow the directions below to use the application on your local machine.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts